ryumada/docker-odoo/.secrets/README.md

 <details>
 <summary>

-## ✅ Automatic - Create a new role and credentials
+## Automatic - Create a new role and credentials [FOR LOCAL POSTGRESQL DATABASE]

 </summary>